How to Season a Pizza Stone

 You then preheat the cast iron in the oven before baking or cooking.

-Seasoning should improve your cooking since it adds a non-stick layer to the cast iron or other cookware.
+Seasoning pizza stone should improve your cooking since it adds a non-stick layer to the cast iron or other cookware.
 The layer of oil will prevent what you are cooking from sticking.

-You have probably seen some cast iron skillets rusting in some people’s kitchens.
+You have probably seen cast iron skillets rusting in some people’s kitchens.
 Do you know why?
-A cast-iron skillet quickly oxidizes and rusts when exposed to water.

 So, you need to bring your geek side to the kitchen for a minute to create a layer of carbonized oil.
-That is what we refer to as “seasoning,” which protects your cast iron from rusting.
+We refer to that as “seasoning,” which protects your cast iron from rusting.

 The oil protects the cast iron skillet through polymerization and carbonization, unlike the pizza stone, which does not rust.

 When cleaning the cast iron skillet, you should put down your cleaning armor weapon and be gentle with it.
-The cast iron does not need soaking or washing with a lot of water.
+The cast iron does not need soaking or washing with much water.

-What you can do is scrub the cast-iron pan with little or no dishwashing soap.
+You can scrub the cast-iron pan with little or no dishwashing soap.
 Let it dry or wipe it with a kitchen towel.
 Apply oil to the pan and place it in the oven for 30 minutes.

 The same goes for a pizza stone; you should not soak it in water or wash it with soap as it will absorb the water and soap like a sponge, bringing a weird flavor to your crust and risking the stone cracking.